 The short answer is no. Prayer in Western theology is a petition to a higher power.
 It’s asking the higher power to intervene.
-Whereas the spirit entities of the Shamanic State of Consciousness (SSC) exists within your consciousness.
+In contrast, the Shamanic State of Consciousness (SSC) spirit entities exists within your consciousness.
 It requires a process enabling you to reach SSC.
 So, the Western idea of prayer is not a way to do this.
 Many with this worldview discourage people from seeking advice outside their belief system.

 If you think of prayer as an invocation, you are getting closer to using meaningful rituals.
 The key is understanding the symbolism of the ceremony.
 Indigenous cultures use specific rites to enter and exist SSC.
 They often use a rattle and drum for this purpose.
 The tempo and volume are cues that slow or speed up heart rate and respiration.